An Ohio man pleads guilty to plotting a mass shooting of college women in 2020

 Defendant Plotted to Conduct Mass Shooting of Womenhttps://t.co/q2N6DtgoLu

-Investigators say Genco also had writings dating back to at least 2019, stating he would "slaughter women out of hatred, jealously and revenge" and referring to death as the "great equalizer."
+Investigators say Genco also had writings dating back to at least 2019, stating he would "slaughter women out of hatred, jealousy and revenge" and referring to death as the "great equalizer."

 In one of those writings, Genco wrote he hoped to kill as many as 3,000 people, prosecutors said.
 The federal investigation also revealed that the day he wrote his screed, Genco searched online for sororities and a university in Ohio.